 - Mix in the 1/3 cup chicken stock.

 - Mix the ½ cup of chicken stock into the remaining stuffing and place the stuffing in a baking dish, cover with foil.

-- Bake your turkey until done; be sure to test the temperature of the stuffing inside the turkey.
+- Bake turkey until done; test the temperature of the stuffing inside the turkey.

-- Bake the stuffing in the baking dish for 30 minutes, remove the foil and bake for 15 minutes more.
+- Or, bake the stuffing in the baking dish for 30 minutes, remove the foil, and bake 15 minutes more.

-- 1 ½ pounds of crusty white bread, cut into 1-inch cubes
+- 1 and 1/2 pounds of crusty white bread, cut into 1-inch cubes

 - 1 stick butter

 - 3 medium onions, chopped

 - 1 pound mushrooms, sliced